AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 endeavors, put forth in the enjoyment of its power of freedom of will."[^252]

-Says the \"Dictionary of Christian Biography:\" Origen \"openly proclaims his belief that the goodness of God, when each sinner shall have received the penalty of his sins, will, through Christ, lead the whole universe to one end.\" \"He is led to examine into the nature of the fire which tries every man\'s work, and is the penalty of evil, and he finds it in the mind itself --- in the memory of evil.
+Says the *Dictionary of Christian Biography*: Origen "openly proclaims his belief that the goodness of God, when each sinner shall have received the penalty of his sins, will, through Christ, lead the whole universe to one end."
+"He is led to examine into the nature of the fire which tries every man\'s work, and is the penalty of evil, and he finds it in the mind itself --- in the memory of evil.
 The sinner\'s life lies before him as an open scroll, and he looks on it with shame and anguish unspeakable.
 The Physician of our souls can use his own processes of healing.
-The 'outer darkness' and Paradise are but different stages in the education of the great school of souls, and their upward and onward progress de- pends on their purity and love of truth.
+The 'outer darkness' and Paradise are but different stages in the education of the great school of souls, and their upward and onward progress depends on their purity and love of truth.
 He who is saved is saved as by fire, that if he has in him any mixture of lead the fire may melt it out, so that all may be made as the pure gold.
-The more the lead the greater will be the burning, so that even if there be but little gold, that little will be purified. \* \* \* The fire of the last day, will, it may be, be at once a punishment and a remedy, burning up the wood, hay, stubble, according to each man\'s merits, yet all working to the destined end of restoring man to the image of God, though, as yet, men must be treated as children, and the terrors of the judgment rather than the final restoration have to be brought before those who can be converted only by fears and threats. \*
-\* \* Gehenna stands for the torments that cleanse the soul, but for the many who are scarcely restrained by the fears of eternal torments, it is not expedient to go far into that matter, hardly, indeed, to commit our thoughts to writing, but to dwell on the certain and inevitable retribution for all evil. \* \* \* God is indeed a consuming fire, but that which he consumes is the evil that is in the souls of men, not the souls themselves.\"[^253]
+The more the lead the greater will be the burning, so that even if there be but little gold, that little will be purified....
+The fire of the last day, will, it may be, be at once a punishment and a remedy, burning up the wood, hay, stubble, according to each man\'s merits, yet all working to the destined end of restoring man to the image of God, though, as yet, men must be treated as children, and the terrors of the judgment rather than the final restoration have to be brought before those who can be converted only by fears and threats....
+Gehenna stands for the torments that cleanse the soul, but for the many who are scarcely restrained by the fears of eternal torments, it is not expedient to go far into that matter, hardly, indeed, to commit our thoughts to writing, but to dwell on the certain and inevitable retribution for all evil....
+God is indeed a consuming fire, but that which he consumes is the evil that is in the souls of men, not the souls themselves.\"[^253]

 ## Translation of Origen\'s Language on Universal Restoration.

-Crombie\'s translation[^254] thus renders Origen: \"But as it is in mockery that Celsus says we speak of 'God coming down like a torturer bearing fire' and thus compels us unseasonably to investigate words of deeper meaning, we shall make a few remarks. \* \* \* The divine Word says that our \'God is a consuming fire\' and that \'He draws rivers of fire before him;\' nay, that he even entereth in as \'a refiner\'s fire, and as a fuller\'s herb\' to purify his own people.
+Crombie\'s translation[^254] thus renders Origen: \"But as it is in mockery that Celsus says we speak of 'God coming down like a torturer bearing fire' and thus compels us unseasonably to investigate words of deeper meaning, we shall make a few remarks....
+The divine Word says that our \'God is a consuming fire\' and that \'He draws rivers of fire before him;\' nay, that he even entereth in as \'a refiner\'s fire, and as a fuller\'s herb\' to purify his own people.
 But when he is said to be a 'consuming fire' we inquire what are the things which are appropriate to be consumed by God.
 And we assert that they are wickedness and the works which result from it, and which, being figuratively called \'wood, hay, stubble,\' God consumes as a fire.
 The